 Autumn Bernstein of ClimatePlan, meanwhile, in “Cordova Hills, SB 375, and the Inertia of Sprawl,” sums it this way: “Despite the 2008 meltdown, despite the foreclosure crisis, despite everything we know about changing demographics and housing preferences, and yes, despite SB 375, there is an inertia about sprawl that continues to persist.

 “…While SB 375 provides some direct incentives to encourage growth in the right places, it relies on softer tools – such as building regional consensus around Transit Priority Areas and shifting transportation dollars toward those places – to discourage growth in the wrong places.

 “…SB 375 has given us an important tool to shift our communities toward sustainability, but there is more work to be done.”

-Bernstein’s is only one assessment, I know.
-But with catch-phrases like “bicycle-, pedestrian- and transit-friendly environments,” “complete streets,” farm- and open-space preservation,” “location-efficient housing,” “Smart Growth,” sustainable land-use planning, and “Transit-Oriented Development,” to name several, why would these terms even exist if sprawl were not an issue?
+Bernstein’s is but one assessment.
+But with catch-phrases like “bicycle-, pedestrian- and transit-friendly environments,” “complete streets,” “farm- and open-space preservation,” “location-efficient housing,” “Smart Growth,” “sustainable land-use planning,” and “Transit-Oriented Development,” to name several, why would these terms even exist if sprawl were not an issue?
 What all this says to me is, yes, sprawl has both gone too far and gone on long enough.
 But please don’t take my word for it alone.

-If more proof is needed that there is an abundance (if not an overabundance) of horizontal. outward growth, consider this.
+If more proof’s needed there’s an abundance (if not an overabundance) of horizontal, outward growth, consider this.

 “The first decade of this century saw 60 percent population growth in America’s exurbs,” writes Jeff Turrentine in “Neighborhood Watch.”
 As they added 10 million people to their numbers, the number of road miles driven by Americans increased by nearly 200 billion.”